-- the crimes to be assured of any other right guaranteed under this policy - to be free from any suggestion that victims must report - to have any allegations of sexual assault treated seriously; the right to be treated with dignity personal publicity - to be free from any suggestion that victims are responsible for the commission of crimes against them

-- to be free from any pressure from campus personnel to: - report crimes if the victim does not wish to do so - refrain from reporting crimes to avoid unwanted publicity - report crimes as lesser offenses than the victim perceives them to be
+- The crimes to be assured of any other right guaranteed under this policy.
+To be free from any suggestion that victims must report. - To have any allegations of sexual assault treated seriously; the right to be treated with dignity personal publicity. - To be free from any suggestion that victims are responsible for the commission of crimes against them. - To be free from any pressure from campus personnel to: - Report crimes if the victim does not wish to do so; - Refrain from reporting crimes to avoid unwanted publicity; and/or - Report crimes as lesser offenses than the victim perceives them to be.